How To Get More Deep Sleep: 13 Tips To A Better Night’s Sleep

 The ideal temperature for falling asleep is between 65 and 68 degrees.
 Surely, you know that if the temperature is too hot or cold, you’re unable to sleep.
 So, avoid piling on blankets to setting your thermostat to lower temperatures.

-3. Deep sleep music for insomnia
+3. Deep sleep music

 Consider going for a salt bath an hour before bedtime to prepare your body for sleep.
 Unwind with a good book or soothing deep sleep music while in the bathtub.